Grant (Contract) AdministrationThis page is intended to show SCSU faculty how awarded grants are properly administered.

 The following pages will explain how grant budgets are posted and expenses are applied against the budget, how funds are received from the granters, and who develops and submits financial and program progress reports.

-Please note: In accordance with CSU Board Resolution 99-27, only the president, vice presidents, and chief officers are authorized to sign contract agreements on behalf of the university.
-Violation of BR 99-27 may result in personal liability.
+Please note: In accordance with the BOR Resolution dated January 19, 2012, only the president, vice presidents, and chief officers are authorized to sign contract agreements on behalf of the university.
+Violation of BOR policy may result in personal liability.

 2. Contract Types: